Due to the spread of COVID-19, the ISNET Local Organizing Committee will postpone the in-person conference for 2021.

 • How can statistical tools of nuclear theory help planning future experiments and experimental programs?

 The scientific method uses experimentation to assess theoretical predictions.
 Based on experimental data, the theory is modified and can be used to guide future measurements.
-The process is then repeated, until the theory is able to explain observations, and experiment is consistent with theoretical predictions.
+The process is then repeated until the theory is able to explain observations, and the experiment is consistent with theoretical predictions.
 The positive feedback in the loop "experiment-theory-experiment-" can be enhanced if statistical methods and scientific computing are applied to determine the independence of model parameters, parameter uncertainties, and the errors of calculated observables.

 Nuclei communicate with us through a great variety of observables.
 Some are easy to measure; some take a considerable effort and experimental ingenuity.
 But not every observable has a potential to impact theoretical developments: some are more important than the others.
 Nuclear theory is developing tools to deliver uncertainty quantification and error analysis for theoretical studies as well as for the assessment of new experimental data.
 Statistical tools can also be used to assess the information content of an observable with respect to current theoretical models, and evaluate the degree of correlation between different observables.
 Such technologies are essential for providing predictive capability, estimate uncertainties, and assess model-based extrapolations - as theoretical models are often applied to entirely new nuclear systems and conditions that are not accessible to experiment.